 A Squiggly Story by Andrew Larsen, illustrated by Mike Lowery

 I love this book about writing books because it shows that all of us are writers — even when we can’t write letters or words quite yet!
 And this determined young writer proves it.

 The Summer Nick Taught His Cats to Read by Curtis Manley and Katie Berube

 Nick does everything with his cats — except read books.
 That’s why Nick decides to teach his cats to read, too.
 Verne, the cat, is interested but Stevenson, the cat, is not.
 Until . . .
 Nick discovers Stevenson’s drawing.
 In the end, all Stevenson needs are words for his own story.

 I Am a Story by Dan Yaccarino

-This informative picture book about books describes the history of stories: oral tellings around campfires, paintings on cave walls, weavings into tapestries, printings, and more.
-Al showing that stories connect us and endure throughout time.
+This informative picture book about books describes the history of stories: oral tellings around campfires, paintings on cave walls, weavings into tapestries, paintings, and more to show that stories connect us and endure throughout time.